Helliconia: Land-Octaves

 Land-Octaves are described as invisible paths of the planet, similar to veins in a body.
 Stone pillars set around the planet mark the known locations of local land-octaves.
 Humans believe that the powers of land-octaves vary by season, and can even control the sex of babies born along them.
 Scholars on Helliconia note that land-octaves appear to follow geological strata and mineral deposits, thus influencing health.
 Supposedly, humans on Helliconia are happiest and most fulfilled when they conform to whichever land-octave they were born on, and it is considered proper practice to bury the dead along their correct land-octaves.

 Air-Octaves

 Air-Octaves are described as invisible paths of the planet, similar to ribbons set afloat in the wind.
 Ancipitals are known to refer to air-octaves as either "favourable" or "unfavourable," obeying and following "favourable" ones and refusing to venture near or take action involving "unfavourable" ones.
 Even Madis seem sensitive to the presence of air-octaves.
 Ancipitals believe that air-octaves make a sort of song, and while in tether, they can be "seen" as strings running through the cosmos and along which celestial bodies travel.

+Calendrical Timekeeping

+The table below includes certain dates from the books that delineate a reckoning of the passage of time between Helliconia and Earth.